 Explore the marine treasures of Anilao in Batangas, known as the nudibranch capital of the Philippines.
-Find out how to get there, top diving spots to visit, and what kind of critters you can expect to see by reading this diving guide to Anilao.
+Find out how to get there, the top Anilao diving spots to visit, and what kind of critters you can expect to see by reading this diving guide to Anilao Batangas.

 At the southwest corner of Luzon is the province of Batangas, part of the Calabarzon region.
-It's known as the home to tourist spots such as the Taal Volcano, Taal Heritage Town (where you’ll find ancestral houses dating all the way back to the 19th century), beaches, and dive spots around Mabini, Tingloy, Bauan, Nasugbu, Calatagan, and San Juan.
+It's known as the home to Batangas tourist spots and top tourist spots in Luzon such as the Taal Volcano, Taal Heritage Town (where you’ll find ancestral houses dating all the way back to the 19th century), Batangas beach resorts near Manila for road trips near Manila, luxury wellness resort The Farm at San Benito, Batangas hiking spots, Fortune Island day tour, and some of the best diving spots in the Philippines around Mabini, Tingloy, Bauan, Nasugbu, Calatagan, and San Juan.

-Scuba diving started in Mabini back in the 1970s, and their jump-off point by default was from a seaport that belonged in a barangay called Anilao.
-Back then, Mabini had no roads and resorts.
+Scuba diving in Batangas started in Mabini back in the 1970s, and their jump-off point by default was from a seaport that belonged in a barangay called Anilao.
+Back then, Mabini had no roads and resorts or Batangas diving centers.
 It was plainly a huge mountain by the sea covered with its greenery.

 Dive spots were slowly named one after the other around the perimeter of Mabini, including Bauan, all the way to the perimeter of the three islands across it, namely Maricaban, Caban, and Sombrero Island, which are part of the municipality of Tingloy.
 Since then, Anilao became the generic term to represent all of the dive sites found in Mabini, Tingloy, and Bauan.

-The closest underwater haven from Metro Manila has always been Anilao.
-It is the main reason why almost all divers who reside in Metro Manila were baptized as a diver in Anilao.
+The closest underwater haven for fun dive tours from Metro Manila has always been Anilao.
+It is the main reason why almost all divers who reside in Metro Manila were baptized as a diver in Anilao before exploring other Philippine diving spots like Tubbataha Reef in Sulu Sea, diving in Apo Island, Coron wreck diving, diving in Puerto Galera, Bohol diving spots, and Cebu diving spots.

-Today, Bauan and Mabini’s coastline have been populated by local residents and various dive resorts to host your scuba diving needs from being Open Water Scuba Divers all the way to being Professional Divers.
+Today, Bauan and Mabini’s coastline has been populated by local residents and various dive resorts to host your scuba diving in Batangas needs from being Open Water Scuba Divers all the way to being Professional Divers and snorkeling in Anilao Batangas.
+You can also stay at private resorts in Batangas.

-The easiest way to get to Anilao is simply done by arranging your land transfers in advance, where you will get picked up from the airport upon arrival.
+The easiest way to get to Anilao is simply by arranging your land transfers in advance, where you will get picked up from the airport upon arrival.
+You can also opt for rent a car in Manila to Batangas if you want a more flexible Batangas itinerary.

-It usually takes 2.5 to 3 hours by car from Manila to get access to both Maricaban strait and Batangas Bay that keep over 30 dives sites of different landscapes to play in.
+Manila to Anilao Batangas travel time is usually 2.5 to 3 hours by car to get access to both Maricaban strait and Batangas Bay that keep over 30 dives sites of different landscapes to play in.
 Beyond Caban and Maricaban islands is the Verde Island Passage strait, where over 10 more dive sites are.

 Among the many experiences you may get from Anilao, it is most famous for its resident tiny critters, amazingly camouflaged among the rich gardens of corals and, interestingly, the sandy bottom too.